Applying for Probate

 The next step

-When the grant for representation has been approved, the executor will send the relevant paperwork to the banks, building societies and other organisations holding money or other assets.
+When the grant for representation has been approved, the executor will send the relevant paperwork to the banks, building societies, and other organizations holding money or other assets.
 The assets will be released and transferred into the temporary ownership of the will executor.
 Once this has been completed, the executor must pay off any outstanding debts, including inheritance tax and any bills that were outstanding at the time of death.
 As the executor, you may use any money left in the will to cover the cost of legal fees linked to the probate process.

 Once you have covered costs, you can start to distribute the assets in line with the deceased’s wishes or by law if no will was left.
 If there was a will, assets must be divided and distributed in accordance with what is written in the will.